tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 grow into branches, which later can sprout buds of their own.

 For example we can now create a `Span.get_duration_ns()` method.
-Again it seems incredibly minor, but writing `span.get_duration_ns()` is better than writing `span.end_ns - span.start_ns` especially if we are going to do it over and over.
+Again it seems minor, but writing `span.get_duration_ns()` is better than writing `span.end_ns - span.start_ns` especially if we are going to do it over and over.

 The real magic though is that the benefits of being disciplined will accrue like [compound interest](https://youtu.be/GtaoP0skPWc), instead of one monolithic object no one can understand, you will create a beautiful tree which buds and sprouts and branches organically.
+And you will benefit from this better design every minute you are working on the software.

 {{< imgproc tree Resize "512x">}}
 A miniature <a href="https://en.wikipedia.org/wiki/Bonsai">Bonsai</a> tree.